antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Scaling-of-epidemiology-models-with-multi-site-compartments.md

 1. Visualize the results.

+### Precaution

+Care should be taken when specifying the initial conditions of MSEMEA’s system of ODE’s (sites’ populations) and the traveling patterns matrix.
+For example, the simulations can “blow up” if the traveling patterns matrix values are too large.
+As it was indicated above, the package [AAp3] puts some safe-guards, but in our experiments with random graphs and random traveling patterns matrices occasionally we still get “wild” results.

 ### Analogy with Large scale air-pollution modeling

 There is strong analogy between be MSEMEA and Eulerian models of Large Scale Air-Pollution Modeling (LSAPM), [AA3, ZZ1].